Reviews of The Count of Monte Cristo (1844) and related work

 Every career is open to you.
 Overturn the world, change its character, yield to mad ideas, be even criminal—but live.

 With these words at the close of the dramatic narrative, Dantès opens up the scope to the epic and revolutionary, which is excluded in more opaque novels about money, such as Emma (1815).
 Dantès’s own actions were taken against the lower-class criminal Caderousse and individual upper-class representatives of corrupt finance, the military, and the legal system, but he ultimately rejects the petty and divine role of Jacob.
+His friend, Faria, teaches Dantès to sustain himself in prison through philosophy, like Boethius in Consolation (524).
 It is with the understanding that he was not truly doing Yahweh’s work that Dantès encourages a deeper, social change, overturning the world.
 In Paris, his alter ego the Count is known for many things—including his money of course—but most especially for the quality of his staff of servants.
 That makes sense, because Dantès does start the story as a captain’s mate, and is a leader:

 He had by degrees assumed such authority over his companions that he was almost like a commander on board; and as his orders were always clear, distinct, and easy of execution, his comrades obeyed him with celerity and pleasure.